Apps Like Dave: Here are 13 More Cash Advance Options

 You can submit a request once you have been approved for an advance.
 These apps are designed for speed, so the money should arrive quickly.
 Some loans are approved and funds are sent within minutes.
 Others may take 1-2 business days.
 If you need the funds immediately and need to bypass a waiting period, some apps will allow you to do so for a small fee.

-Why are loan apps like Dave better than payday loans?
+Apps like Dave are better than payday loans

 There are many reasons that cash advance apps are better than payday loans.
 Apps rarely charge any interest, let alone exorbitant interest.
 Their repayment terms are flexible.
 They are easier to access.